-I've learned something about that word, relentlessly.
-I've learned that to make anything good come to you, you have to be, well, relentless.
+I've learned something about being relentless.
+I've learned that to make anything good come to you, you have to go there.
 You have to seek counsel, do internet searches, put yourself out there over and over until you find a fit.
 It's exhausting.
 It feels like fighting.

 But then there's a moment when everything becomes clear.
 Your fight was worth all the effort.
 Everything makes sense.
 It always comes.
 Maybe not when you want it, but eventually, it's always there.